taylor-curran/prefect-pacc-2024/0_auth_switching_workspaces_install/README.md

 In the UI, you should see a flow run with a randomly generated adjective-animal name that has no tasks:
 ![Alt text](images/hello_flow_run_page.png)

+🎉 Congrats!
+You're all set to start diving in and learning Prefect!

 ## (Optional) [Prefect Profiles](https://docs.prefect.io/latest/guides/settings/#configuration-profiles)
 Prefect allows you to persist settings instead of setting an environment variable each time you open a new shell.
 Settings are persisted to profiles, which allow you to move between groups of settings quickly.